MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/05-2-Sequences.md

     - Title: *Introduction email*
     - Description: *Introduce lead to the sales team.*

     **Note:** If email templates (table specific or global templates) are available in your organization, you can choose an email template.
-In this lab, we'll forego the template and assume the seller will write their own introduction email.
+In this lab, you'll forego this and assume the seller will write their own introduction email.

 1. Select **Save** on the command bar.